Djelle/ESPHomeVoiceSatellite/README.md

 I hope that it will be possible to send Text-To-Speach to the speaker in the future.
 Which could have many uses.
 Like annoucing which config-option is selected.

 I experimented with continous listening (no wake word).
-But I found it very unreliable as it is.
+But I didn't find it especially useful.
 So I removed that part of the code.
 Can re-make it if this option become more valid.

 > [!NOTE]
 > - When connecting the physical modules together: Make sure the I2S connections are as short as possible.